 Quinoa, aka the “Nutty One”

 Remember when no one could say quinoa?
-(We were one of them, so for the record it's "keen-waa"!)
+(TBH same, so for the record it's "keen-waa"!)
 Just because it's hard to say, doesn't mean it's an intimidating ingredient.
 This overachieving grain actually cooks up just like rice or pasta, and is a great base for grain bowls.
 A staple in many South American countries, quinoa is now pretty much anywhere and everywhere —and for good reason.
 With a nutty flavor and fluffy texture, quinoa provides 8g of complete protein per 1 cup cooked (double the protein of cooked white rice!), plus fiber, magnesium, and B vitamins.
 P.S.
 You can even get quinoa pasta, so it’s never been easier to switch up your spaghetti.

 Lentils: the “Nutritional All-Star”